BugFree-Samia/my-assignment-7/README.md

 The `useState` hook is a built-in React function that allows functional components to have state.

+**It works:**

+useState takes the initial value as an argument.

-When you call `useState`, you provide an initial value.
-It returns an array with two items: the current state value and a function to update it.
-When the update function is called, React re-renders the component with the new state value.
+It returns a pair: the current state value and a function to update it.

-This allows components to keep track of dynamic data and respond to user interactions or other changes over time.
+When the state is updated, the component re-renders.

 ---